We may earn a commission when you make a purchase via links on this site.

 Norton Secure Browser

-- Privacy Cleaner to easily clear cookies, browsing history, and more.
+- Privacy Cleaner: Clears cookies, browsing history, and cached data.

 Data Protector